powbot/docs/Basic_Fundamentals/Events.md

   - Called whenever a touch press/drag/release occurs
 - VarpbitChangedEvent
   - Called whenever a varpbit changes in game
+- PaintCheckboxChangedEvent
+  - Called whenever someone toggles a checkbox in a paint, has the current checked value.

 You can also click [here](https://docs.powbot.org/jdocs/app/org.powbot.api.event/index.html) to see the relevant java docs.